nolll77/Linear-Regression-using-numpy.polyfit/README.md

 5. Interpreting the results (coefficient, intercept) and calculating the accuracy of the model
 6. Visualization (plotting a graph)

 You might ask : “Why isn’t Tomi using `sklearn` in this tutorial?”
 I know that (in online tutorials at least) `Numpy` and its `polyfit` method is less popular than the Scikit-learn alternative… true.
-But in my opinion, `numpy`‘s `polyfit` is more elegant, easier to learn — and easier to maintain in production ! `sklearn`‘s linear regression function changes all the time, so if you implement it in production and you update some of your packages, it can easily break.
+But in my opinion, `numpy`‘s `polyfit` is more elegant, easier to learn - and easier to maintain in production ! `sklearn`‘s linear regression function changes all the time, so if you implement it in production and you update some of your packages, it can easily break.
 I don’t like that.
 Besides, the way it’s built and the extra data-formatting steps it requires seem somewhat strange to me.
 In my opinion, sklearn is highly confusing for people who are just getting started with Python machine learning algorithms.
 (By the way, I had the `sklearn` LinearRegression solution in this tutorial... but I removed it.
 That’s how much I don’t like it.
-So trust me, you’ll like `numpy` + `polyfit` better, too. :-))
+So trust me, you’ll like `numpy` + `polyfit` better, too).